 The Unforeseen Road Hazard: Uninsured & Under Insured Motorists

-Unlike potholes, construction zones and rainy weather, unseen hazards roam our streets and highways causing problems for responsible drivers: the Uninsured and Underinsured motorists.
-An uninsured motorist drives his vehicle with no liability coverage, and the underinsured motorist has some liability insurance, but not enough to pay for the damage he causes.
+Unlike potholes, construction zones, and rainy weather, unseen hazards roam our streets and highways causing problems for responsible drivers: the Uninsured and Underinsured motorists.
+Uninsured motorist drives their vehicles with no liability coverage.
+The underinsured motorists have some liability insurance, but not enough to pay for the damage they cause.

-The probability of an accident being caused by an uninsured or underinsured motorist is very high, since those drivers are not generally responsible, anyway.
-If you are in an accident with one of those drivers, how do you get your vehicle repaired or replaced.
-How do you pay for a rental car Can you recover for your medical bills, lost wages and pain and suffering What if the driver has insurance, but is underinsured.
+The probability of a crash being caused by an uninsured or underinsured motorist is very high, as those drivers generally are not very responsible.
+If you are in a crash with one of those drivers, how do you get your vehicle repaired or replaced?
+How do you pay for a rental car?
+Can you recover for your medical bills, lost wages and pain and suffering?
+What if the driver has insurance, but is underinsured?

 If you have any questions about a car accident or any other personal injury matter, Please all me at (480) 833-1113.